xakepa/webp-converter/README.md

 Place all your images in `input` folder.

-In the same folder open CMD and type node app.mjs or simple click on "convert".
+In the same folder open CMD and type node app.mjs or simple click on "convert" or "autorun.bat", choose quality.
-You'll get message of the status.
-After successful convertation check the webp folder there are the images The quality can be changes from app.mjs module.
+You'll get message of the status for each file, also you'll see how many files you convert.
+In the end check the result in `output` folder